TheDiscoMole/Machine-Learning/_posts/2023-04-05-data-preprocessing-microservice.md

 layout: post
 title: "Machine Learning Pipeline (GCP) Part 2: Data Pre-Processing Microservice"
 date: 2023-04-05
-excerpt: "A generic data pre-processing GCP microservice example using weather data"
+excerpt: "A generic data pre-processing GCP microservice example using audio/image/text data"
 tag:
 comments: false
 ---

-Project description can be found [HERE](https://thediscomole.github.io/portfolio/machine-learning-pipeline/)<br/>
+Project description can be found **[HERE](https://thediscomole.github.io/portfolio/machine-learning-pipeline/)**<br/>
-Part 1 can be found [HERE](https://thediscomole.github.io/portfolio/data-ingest-microservice/)
+Part 1 can be found **[HERE](https://thediscomole.github.io/portfolio/data-ingest-microservice/)**

 This post describes the implementation basics required to write a cost-effective, high-uptime data pre-processing microservice on the Google Cloud as part of a Machine Learning pipeline.
 The example will implement a generic interface for the pre-processing of several data types.